Lawther – Deer Park Prairie

 To find out more about volunteering at the prairie or to arrange a visit, contact [email protected].
-Regular monthly work days are held on the second Wednesdays and fourth Saturdays from 9 a.m. to noon.
+Regular monthly work days are held on the fourth Saturday of the month from 9 a.m. to noon.
 RSVP is requested.
 To find out more.

 - The Houston Chapter has a page with even more photos and information.

 - Follow Lawther – Deer Park Prairie programs and events on Facebook.